SignalK/signalk.github.io/overview.md

 ---

 ## [Introduction](#) <a id="introduction"></a>
-With the release of v1.0.0, Signal K is the next generation solution for marine data exchange.
-It not only allows for communication between instruments and sensors on board a single vessel, but also allows sharing of data between multiple boats, aids to navigation, bridges, and marinas.
+Signal K is the next generation solution for marine data exchange.
+It not only allows for communication between instruments and sensors on board a single vessel, but also allows sharing of data between multiple boats, aids to navigation, bridges, marinas and other land-based resources.
 It is designed to be easily used by Web and Mobile applications and to connect modern boats to the Internet of Things.

-## [Rationale](#) <a id="rationale"></a>
+## [Background](#) <a id="background"></a>
 In the last few years, it has become clear that there is a real need for a new communications protocol for the marine industry that will address the needs of a changing and ever more interconnected world.
 There are a number of existing marine data protocols, some that are proprietary such as Raymarine's SeaTalk interface, but the two most popular were both developed by the National Marine Electronics Association (the NMEA):-